AlecRedmond/AR_BayesSolver/README.md

 ### 4. Adding Constraints

 Constraints are built using the ID of the Node and State, as with the graph structure.
-Additionally, constraints *do not have to be aligned* with the network structure; for example, a marginal constraint can be defined on a node with parents, or an ancestor node state can be conditional on a descendant state.
+Additionally, **constraints do not have to be aligned with the network structure**; for example, a marginal constraint can be defined on a node with parents, or an ancestor node state can be conditional on a descendant state.
 For the sake of this demonstration we will simply copy half of the constraints from Fig.1:

 ```Java
 network.addConstraint("RAIN:TRUE", 0.2)